• Skip to primary navigation

 To get your name out there, you can start a personal fitness website and write informative blog posts about health and fitness for your potential clients.
 Aside from that, having social media pages can help you promote your services.
 You can even create free sample workout programs for prospects so they can get a glimpse of what to expect when they join your program.

 To succeed as an online personal trainer, you need to be in touch with your clients regularly.
 Give frequent updates on their progress and make adjustments to their workout plan.
+It would also improve your chances of landing high-paying and long-term clients if you obtained a certification in personal training.

 Pros: You manage clients remotely.
-In your downtime, you can focus on other money-making opportunities in this field like creating content or digital products.
+In your downtime, you can focus on other money-making opportunities in this field, like creating content or digital products.

 Cons: Frequent calls are needed.
 You want to motivate and remind your clients to stick to their diet and follow the workout program.